MaryMahmoodi/EEG_forward_inverse_problem/README.md

 3. How can we localize the neural source activities responsible for a specific EEG map?
 We call it an inverse problem and solve the EEG forward problem and linear algebra rules for that.

-❓The main questions is, why do we do the inverse problem???
+❓The main questions is, why do we do the EEG inverse problem???

 🎯The goal is to design a non-invasive and reliable source localization software for pre-surgical planning.